 • Why are powerlifting weight classes important?

-Two athletes might be training for two different sports, but they have to work together as a team to improve both sports and to make their country proud.
+Two athletes might be training for two different sports, but they have to work together to improve both sports and make their country proud.
 No one understands that better than Jiayu Liu.
-The 16-year-old figure skater from China will be making her Olympic debut in PyeongChang as a member of the country’s first all-female delegation to compete in the sport, alongside fellow teammate and ice hockey player Li Yueru.
+The 16-year-old figure skater from China will be making her Olympic debut in PyeongChang as a member of the country’s first all-female delegation to compete in the Sport, alongside fellow teammate and ice hockey player Li Yueru.

-Can an athlete perform at his/her best if he/she is competing in two different sports?
+Can an athlete perform at their best if competing in two different sports?

 You bet!